A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

 Once the FB model is trained, it can be utilized to solve diverse tasks in a zero-shot manner without performing additional task-specific learning, planning, or fine-tuning.
 For example, given a task reward function $r$, the policy can be inferred by computing

 where $\{\bm{s}_i\}_{i=1}^{n}$ is a set of sample states.
 Similarly, for a goal-reaching problem, it suffices to compute the encoder vector by $\bm{z}_{\bm{s}}=B(\bm{s}),\bm{s}\in\mathcal{S}$.

-As introduced in Section~\ref{sec:intro-bfm}, \cite{pirotta2024fast} first introduced the term "BFM" literally and proposed FB-IL for fast IL based on BFMs, which supports multiple IL principles, such as behavioral cloning, feature matching, and goal-based reduction, without needing separate RL routines for each new task. \cite{cetin2024finer} further enhances the FB framework by incorporating auto-regressive features for more precise task encoding and better task representations in BFMs.
-While the standard FB method uses a linear task projection that can blur rewards and reduce spatial precision, auto-regressive features improve expressivity and performance, especially for tasks requiring spatial accuracy or generalization.
-Additionally, \cite{cetin2024finer} introduces advantage-weighted regression (AWR) to address challenges with offline learning from complex datasets.
-The modified FB approach, FB-AWARE, combines auto-regressive features with advantage weighting, which performs well across new environments and even matches the performance of standard offline RL agents in benchmarks like D4RL.
+As introduced in Section~\ref{sec:intro-bfm}, the term "BFM" is first literally introduced in the FB-IL framework \cite{pirotta2024fast}, which supports multiple IL principles without needing separate RL routines for each new task.
+FB-AW \cite{cetin2025finer} enhances the FB framework by incorporating the advantage-weighted (AW) regression loss in offline RL algorithms, achieving stable performance on complex datasets (\textit{e.g.}, DMC Humanoid \cite{tassa2018deepmind}) composed of near-optimal trajectories.
+The subsequent FB-AWARE \cite{cetin2025finer} method further employs an auto-regressive encoding (ARE) mechanism to let fine-grained task features depend on coarser-grained task information.
+While the standard FB method employs a linear task projection that can blur rewards and reduce spatial precision, this mechanism can significantly enhance the expressivity and performance of the FB framework, particularly for tasks that require spatial accuracy or generalization.
+Notably, the AW and ARE mechanisms can be flexibly combined based on the task requirements.
+For example, the ARE mechanism can be used independently in the FB-ARE variant for environments where the AW component is not required for satisfactory performance.

 The FB framework provides a general and flexible approach for training BFMs by learning successor measure representations and applying pre-trained policies to new tasks.
-However, it suffers from several limitations: (i) when the latent dimension $d$ is finite, it relies on a low-rank dynamics assumption, leading to limited inductive bias for policy selection; (ii) poor coverage in the training dataset causes offline learning to fail in reliably optimizing policies, often collapsing to a few suboptimal behaviors with weak performance on downstream tasks.
+However, it suffers from several limitations: (i) when the latent dimension $d$ is finite, it relies on the assumption of a low-rank dynamic, leading to a limited inductive bias for policy selection; (ii) poor coverage in the training dataset causes offline learning to fail in reliably optimizing policies, often collapsing to a few suboptimal behaviors with weak performance on downstream tasks.
 These limitations greatly hinder the application of the FB framework for humanoid robots.
-To address these limitations, \cite{tirinzoni2025zeroshot} proposes FB with conditional policy regularization (FB-CPR) and introduces Motivo, the first BFM for humanoid WBC in the true sense that solves diverse tasks in a zero-shot manner, including motion tracking, goal reaching, and reward optimization.
+To address these limitations, the Motivo framework \cite{tirinzoni2025zeroshot} combines the FB framework with a conditional policy regularization (FB-CPR) term.
+As illustrated in Fig.~\ref{fig:motivo}, Motivo solves diverse humanoid WBC tasks in a zero-shot manner, including motion tracking, goal reaching, and reward optimization.

 Specifically, FB-CPR learns the FB representations with a discriminator-based regularization scheme, whose loss function is defined as